embroider-build/embroider/SPEC.md

 These are features that are only supported in apps, not addons:

-- `"``entrypoints``"`: in **Ember package metadata**, a list of relative paths to files.
-The intent of `"``entrypoints``"`  is that it declares that each file in the list should result in a valid URL in the final app.
+- `"entrypoints"`: in **Ember package metadata**, a list of relative paths to files.
+The intent of `"entrypoints"`  is that it declares that each file in the list should result in a valid URL in the final app.

   The most important entrypoints are HTML files.
 All `contentFor` has already been applied to them.
 (Remember, we’re talking about the publication format that can be handed to the final stage packager, not necessarily the authoring format.)
 It is the job of the final stage packager to examine each entrypoint HTML file and decide how to package up all its included assets in a correct and optimal way, emitting a final result HTML file that is rewritten to include the packaged assets.

-  Note that packagers must respect the HTML semantics of `<script type=``"``module``"``>` vs  `<script>` vs `<script async>`.
+  Note that packagers must respect the HTML semantics of `<script type="module">` vs  `<script>` vs `<script async>`.
 For example:
-  - don’t go looking for `import` in `<script>`, it’s only correct in `<script type=``"``module``"``>`
+  - don’t go looking for `import` in `<script>`, it’s only correct in `<script type="module">`
   - a series of `<script>` tags may be concatenated (in order!) into one file while preserving correctness.
 A series of `<script async>` tags cannot.

-  File types other than HTML are allowed to appear in `"``entrypoints``"`.
+  File types other than HTML are allowed to appear in `"entrypoints"`.
 The intent is the same (it means these files must end up in the final build such that they’re addressable by HTTP).
-For example, a Javascript file in `"``entrypoints``"` implies that you want that JS file to be addressable in the final app (and we will treat it as a script, not a module, because this is for foreign JS that isn’t going through the typical build system.
+For example, a Javascript file in `"entrypoints"` implies that you want that JS file to be addressable in the final app (and we will treat it as a script, not a module, because this is for foreign JS that isn’t going through the typical build system.
 If you actually want a separate JS file as output of your build, use `import()` instead).
 This is a catch-all that allows things like your `/public` folder full of arbitrary files to pass through the final stage packager.

-  A conventional app will have an `"``entrypoints``"` list that include `index.html`, `tests/index.html`, and all the files that were copied from `/public`.
+  A conventional app will have an `"entrypoints"` list that include `index.html`, `tests/index.html`, and all the files that were copied from `/public`.

 - synchronous dynamic imports are allowed in the app’s Javascript.
 See next subsection.
-- `"``template-compiler``"`: in **Ember package metadata**, the relative path to a module that is capable of compiling all the templates.
+- `"template-compiler"`: in **Ember package metadata**, the relative path to a module that is capable of compiling all the templates.
 The module’s default export is a function `(moduleName: string, templateContents: string) => string` that converts templates into JS modules.
-- `"``babel-config``"`: in Ember package metadata, the relative path to a module that exports *serializable* babel options.
+- `"babel-config"`: in Ember package metadata, the relative path to a module that exports *serializable* babel options.
 These are the app’s preferred settings, and final stage packagers should use these as input when they configure their own babel support.
 - Unlike addons, an app’s **Own Javascript** is not limited to only ES latest features.
-It’s allowed to use any features that work with its exposed `"``babel-config``"`.
+It’s allowed to use any features that work with its exposed `"babel-config"`.
 This is an optimization — we *could* logically require apps to follow the same rule as addons and compile down to ES latest before handing off to a final packager.
 But the final packager is going to run babel anyway, so we allow apps to do all their transpilation in that final single pass.

 **Apps can use synchronous dynamic “imports”**